nathancarter/weblurch/doc/plan.md

 advantageous to allow multiple users to edit the same Lurch document.
 No idea if this is feasible or not, nor if it is even an idea worth pursuing.

+Imagine the whole Lurch experience being online, in the sense that our website could house a wiki-like thing of Lurch documents.
+You want to share a document with your students? just get an instructor account, save the document from your weblurch to the wiki, then give the students the URL to use as a dependency.
+True cloud lurch sharing.

 A web Lurch is trivially also a desktop Lurch, as follows.
 You can, of course, write a stupid shell app that’s just a single web